james-priest/javascript-objects/README.md

 You have now created a class and constructed objects from the class.
 The Vehicle function you've used is known as a _constructor function_.
 The _new_ keyword created an object and executed the constructor function to initialize the object by creating the `year`, `make`, and `model` private variables and the public `getInfo` variable.

 Each instance has these four variables, and memory is allocated for them.
 That's what you want for the data but is that what you want for the `getInfo` variable that references a function?
 The answer is that it depends on what you are trying to accomplish with your code.
+In some scenarios, this behavior is desirable, but in other scenarios, you might have wanted to replace the function across all objects.
+To do this, you can use the _prototype_ pattern.